sr99622/libonvif/README.md

 Lower powered CPUs with a small number of cores or systems running a large number of streams may benefit from hardware decoding.
 More powerful CPUs with a large core count will work as well as a hardware decoder for smaller numbers of streams.

 Stream analysis can potentially place significant burden on system resources.
 A GPU or iGPU is recommended for YOLO analysis, as a CPU only system will be able to process maybe one or two streams at the most.
 NVIDIA graphics cards provide the highest performance, and Intel Xe Graphics or later is recommended for iGPU.
-Modern Macs with Apple Silicon M series chips are capable of performing YOLO analysis, but for these systems, Yolov8 is recommended due to implementation issues on Mac with Yolox.
+Modern Macs with Apple Silicon M series chips are capable of performing YOLO analysis.
 Using Skip Frames during YOLO analysis can also greatly reduce compute load.
 Using substreams for analysis is recommended, ideally matching the model size parameter to the stream resolution, which by default is 640.

 Software developments in this field are constantly advancing, so it may be worthwhile to research new versions of libraries such as pytorch, openvino and associated graphics hardware drivers to see if new performance improvements are available.